• Skip to primary navigation

 Instructions

-• Cook the fettuccine according to package directions in a pot of generously salted water.
+• Cook the pasta according to package directions in a pot of generously salted water.
+Once ready, reserve about cup of pasta water for later.
 Drain and set aside.

 • Make the creamy sauce: Meanwhile, melt butter on a large skillet and add the minced garlic over medium heat.
-Cook for 1-2 minutes or until fragrant.
-Then, add the heavy cream and bring to a light simmer.
-Add the freshly grated parmesan cheese and a few grinds of black pepper.
-Simmer on low heat until melted and incorporated, stirring often.
-If too thick, add more cream as needed.
+Saute for 1-2 minutes or until fragrant.
+Then, add the heavy cream and bring to a very light simmer.
+Next, stir in freshly grated parmesan cheese and a few grinds of black pepper, and simmer gently until thickened.

-• Garnish with grated parmesan cheese.
+• Bring everything together: Add the cooked salmon and tomatoes, and fold them in to combine.
+Garnish with grated parmesan cheese.
 Serve immediately.
 Enjoy!

 Notes